svn2github/glscene/branches/VKScene/Help/en/readme.txt

-The directory for GLScene's help manuals and po files with translations of captions, text strings and hints from English to other languages using GNU Gettext tools for Delphi, C++ and Lazarus.
+The directory for GLScene's help manuals and po files with translations of captions, text strings and hints from English to other languages using GNU Gettext tools for Delphi & C++Builder.

 ----------------------------------------------------------------------------------------